 The Rainforest features translucent canopy panels, lush vegetation and pre-Colombian ruins, which serve as a habitat for the resident jaguars.
 View exotic species such as black howler monkeys, anacondas, sloths, dwarf caimans and a variety of bird species, which fly freely throughout the interactive exhibit.

 Browse through the Dave Zucconi Conservation Center to view a range of species, from birds and primates, to reptiles and fish.
-Learn how animals and plants adapt in an array of environments with the Secrets of Survival exhibit, then head to the reptile nursery to witness baby reptiles hatch.
+Learn about the Tulsa Zoo's wildlife conservation programs around the world, and then head to the reptile nursery to witness their newest contributions to saving reptile species.

 Take the kids to the petting zoo featuring small and friendly farm animals.
 Witness the daily routines of animals such as guinea hogs, river otters, kangaroos, and more.
 Other education areas include an Oklahoma trail, a sensory garden, and the COX Nature Exchange.

 Learn about your favorite animals from the keepers who care for them each day.
 Daily keeper chat and demonstration schedules are available on the zoo's website.

 Dining Options: Macaw Landing Grille is a full-service restaurant with indoor and outdoor seating.
 Visit the Lost Kingdom for an upscale pizza restaurant at George Kaiser Family Foundation Rajan’s, allowing guests to dine up close with the tigers, and an outdoor snack shop, which replaces the former Trunk Stop Café.
 The Ann and Jack Graves Komodo Canteen offers two shaded seating areas where guests can relax with a sweet or salty treat, and enjoy fantastic views of the wildlife around them.
 Other seasonal options are available around zoo grounds.

 Attractions (non-member pricing):

 Sluice: $6 to $10